Philosophy

 Subscribe!

 Maja is a lecturer at the University of Pennsylvania and Rowan University.
-She works on the history and philosophy of science, metaphysics, and philosophy of medicine, with a focus on pregnancy.
+She works on the history and philosophy of science, metaphysics, biomedical ethics, and related areas.

 Mike is an assistant professor at SUNY Oswego.
 He works in political philosophy, metaethics, and ethics, with a focus on global justice.